practicusai/docs/docs/technical-tutorial/extras/generative-ai/milvus-embedding-and-langchain/milvus-chain.md

 Add a new connection alias `default` for Milvus server in `localhost:19530`.

-Actually the `default` alias is a buildin in PyMilvus.
+Actually the `default` alias is a built-in in PyMilvus.
 If the address of Milvus is the same as `localhost:19530`, you can omit all parameters and call the method as: `connections.connect()`.

 Note: the `using` parameter of the following methods is default to "default".